rveeranki06/gcp-devops-project/Readme.md

 # Docker first application
         - This application written in Python
-        - It will be deployed in GKE
+        - It will be deployed in GKE.